|Telephone||+39 02 57489831|

 Via Adamello 16, Milano

-The aim of our Translational Research Program Smartfood is to improve nutrition at different levels, taking advantage of our already existing network.
+The aim of the Translational Research Program Smartfood is to improve nutrition at different levels, taking advantage of our already existing networks.

 Most Relevant Publications